COVID: UK announces rollout of global vaccine donations | DW | 28.07.2021

 The UK will be giving 20% of its total vaccine doses directly with 80% of them donated under the COVAX scheme.

-In this first installment, 5 million shots will be delivered via COVAX and four million directly to "the poorest, most vulnerable countries around the world," Raab said.
+In this first installment, 5 million shots will be delivered via COVAX and 4 million directly to "the poorest, most vulnerable countries around the world," Raab said.

 The UK Foreign Minister called the vaccine delivery "a moral duty" that will allow these countries to open up for business and holidays while safeguarding against "further waves of the virus or variants in the future."